Coronavirus toll after 1100 GMT Friday

 Many countries are testing only symptomatic or the most serious cases.

-The countries with the most registered new deaths were the United States with 2,239, followed by Italy with 653 deaths and Poland with 626.
+On Thursday, 10,859 new deaths and 561,042 new cases were recorded worldwide.
+Based on latest reports, the countries with the most new deaths were United States with 1,333 new deaths, followed by Italy with 822 and Brazil with 691.

-The country with the highest number of deaths compared to population is Belgium with 131 fatalities per 100,000 inhabitants, followed by Peru with 108, Spain 90, Argentina 81.
+The country with the highest number of deaths compared to its population is Belgium with 140 fatalities per 100,000 inhabitants, followed by Peru with 109, Spain 95, Italy 87.

 As a result of corrections by national authorities or late publication of data, the figures updated over the past 24 hours may not correspond exactly to the previous day's tallies.